XiaoSanchez/CV-Deep_Learning/ReadMe.md

 <a id="item43"></a>
 ## Part 2
-In this part, you will evaluate your deep learning models on a test data.
+This part evaluate your deep learning models on a test data.
 For this part, you will need to do the following:

 1. Load your saved model that was built using the ResNet50 model.
 2. Construct an ImageDataGenerator for the test set.
 For this ImageDataGenerator instance, you only need to pass the directory of the test images, target size, and the **shuffle** parameter and set it to False.